Thank you for entrusting us with the care of your pet.

 If you do not pay for treatment as required, we will take whatever action we consider appropriate to recover our fees, which may involve further costs for which you will be liable, and we may refuse further treatment (other than emergency first-aid treatment to relieve suffering).

 In the vast majority of cases your pet will receive better treatment in the clinic than can be offered in your home.
 In the clinic, the full range of equipment and handling facilities are available.
-House visits are undertaken only when absolutely necessary, and are charged for.
+House visits are undertaken only when necessary and are charged for.
 The only exception to this is end of life care.
 We feel it is less stressful for both you and your pet if they are allowed to be euthanised at home.
-When visits are for this purpose, a reduced visit fee is charged.
+When visits are for this purpose, a reduced visit

 Written prescriptions for use in pharmacies other than our own are available on request.
 These can only be supplied after a clinical assessment of the animal by the prescribing veterinary surgeon.
 A prescription may not be appropriate if an animal is an inpatient or requires immediate treatment, and a written prescription fee applies.